elastic/kibana/FUNCTIONS.md

 Argument | Accepts | Description
 --- | --- | ---
 mode | *string* | The algorithm to use for fitting the series to the target.
-One of: average, nearest, none, scale
+One of: average, carry, nearest, none, scale

 #### .hide()
 Hide the series by default